Destaq/wallpaper-learn/README.md

 #### Mac
 Navigate to your `System Preferences -> Desktop & Screen Saver -> Desktop` and click the + button at the bottom left to add an images folder (your images folder in the root directory of this program).
 Set `change picture` to True, adjust your cycling time, and choose whether or not to enable random order.

+**Please note**: sometimes the Mac system may fail to register all the images in your directory after you have run the command.
+If so, go back to the settings, select one image in the `images` folder, click it, and then click back out and check randomized cycling images.
+That should fix it.
 ![Mac Example](/content/mac.png)

 #### Windows
+Similar procedure to Mac.
 ![Windows Example](/content/windows.png)